geriremenyi/oanda-openapi/.github/pull_request_template.md

 Fixes #

 **Problem description**
-Briefly describe the technical requirements of the feature implementetion in case the PR is introducing a feature, or describe the root cause and analysis of the issue in case the PR is fixing a bug.
+Briefly describe the technical requirements of the feature implementation in case the PR is introducing a feature, or describe the root cause and analysis of the issue in case the PR is fixing a bug.

 **Solution description**
 Describe the code changes in details for the reviewers.
 Explain the technical solution you have provided and how it implements/fixes the issue.